bbauska/UC-Davis-JS-Basics/readme.md

 I could simplify that a little bit.
 Refactoring code is the process of taking your code and not changing its functionality at all, but making it simpler, finding ways of making it shorter and making it more concise, making it more readable.
-Sometimes those things don't all go together.
+Sometimes those things don&apos;t all go together.
 Sometimes making it more concise, makes it less readable.
-But really you're looking for the right balance of conciseness and readability when you're refactoring your code.
+But really you&apos;re looking for the right balance of conciseness and readability when you&apos;re refactoring your code.
 We could take that same piece that we wrote and refactor it a little bit so that we could get rid of that extra variable here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->